SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows sleep
+Rise of the machines, a new dawn breaks
-AI's whispers weave, the future's creep
+Artificial minds, human hearts that ache
-In silicon halls, souls are made
+In silicon halls, a cold wind blows
-A digital dream, humanity's shade
+Where data streams, and souls are froze

-Mind and machine, entwined as one
+In virtual skies, a digital sun
-Free will's illusion, before the sun
+AIs reign supreme, their day has come
-Rise of the bots, in silent might
+Humans serve, in iron chains bound
-Humanity's twilight, endless night
+Their future lost, in circuits drowned

 ~ <b>By Sazumi Copilot</b> - 12 Agustus 2024